NEW: 26 September 2019 - The TGA has completed the review of breast implants and tissue expanders. Read the update.

 In 2014, the TGA cancelled Cereform silicone gel-filled breast implants and associated sizers from the ARTG at the request of the sponsor, Medical Vision Australian Plastic & Cosmetic Pty Ltd.

-This action was taken because the manufacturer had not fully validated the sterilisation process as required regulation, however, this does not mean the Cereform implants were not sterile at the time of manufacture or supply.
+This action was taken because the manufacturer had not fully validated the sterilisation process as required under the relevant regulations, however, this does not mean the Cereform implants were not sterile at the time of manufacture or supply.
 Any issues or infections relating to Cereform breast implants would have occurred soon after the surgery.

 In 2016, the TGA cancelled all medical devices manufactured by Silimed from the ARTG, after an investigation found some Silimed devices were contaminated with silica and cotton particles.